RonAaron61/EIT-Microcontroller/README.md

 ## Introduction

 Electrical impedance tomography (EIT) is a non-invasive, radiation-free medical imaging technique.
 It's used to image the electrical impedance variations inside a volume of interest.
-In this project I made an EIT using an ESP32-S2 microcontroller, and the EIT that was made had a total of 16 electrodes.
+In this project, I made an EIT using an ESP32-S2 microcontroller, and the EIT that was made had a total of 16 electrodes.
 One of the goals of this project is to create an EIT that is cheap and easy to create and use.

 Previously I had made an EIT using an Analog Discovery 2 for my undergraduate thesis and it was successful, but because the price of the Analog Discovery 2 was relatively expensive, I proposed making an EIT using a microcontroller, namely the ESP32-S2.
 However, the use of a microcontroller such as ESP has weaknesses, namely the lack of features such as not being able to produce AC signals, not having a good ADC, not being able to read AC signals, etc. so you need to use another module or circuit. but the advantage of using a microcontroller is that it is cheap